theduuuuude/cv/CV.md

 ## **Hobbies**
 - Exploring and testing emerging technologies in software development.
-- Contributing to open-source projects and mentoring junior developers.
 - Linux enthusiast: Running Linux as the primary OS on personal computers.